 The group stage, then, consists of the qualifying winners plus teams falling out of the Europa League.
-Then there’s a knockout stage, in the usual two-game format, leading to a final on May 25, 2022 in Tirana, Albania.
+Then there’s a knockout stage, in the usual two-game format, leading to a final on May 29, 2024 in a site to be determined.

 Will the UEFA Europa Conference League be on Television?